Bira/octopus-carnival/_posts/2025-08-11-wir-dscc-human.md

 part.
 There are many like him on every arena.
 He's a level 4 Soldier with 55 HP.

-The gladiator novice fights with a **short sword** that damages and marks on a hit, and can performa a **hamstring cut** that does the same damage, knocks prone, and slows (save ends).
+The gladiator novice fights with a **short sword** that damages and marks on a hit, and can perform a **hamstring cut** that does the same damage, knocks prone, and slows (save ends).
 If an adjacent enemy stands up, the novice can use **Stay Down!** as a reaction to attack their Reflex and knock them back down on a hit.